 - In 2007, Son Ed, age 8, can only walk 300 yards (to the end of his street) unaccompanied.

 This suppression of childhood independence isn’t the norm in all countries, though, as parents shared with the New York Times.
 In other countries, such as Germany, France, and the Netherlands, many parents practice free-range parenting, and it is culturally accepted.
-In Japan, kids only must be six-years-old before they can ride the trains alone.
-Only six!
+In Japan, kids only have to be six-years-old before they can ride the trains alone.

-Free-range parenting, as Skenazy points out on her web site, does not mean an uninvolved parent.
-It takes time on the parent’s part to practice free-range parenting because it means taking time to teach kids the skills they need to be independent.
-Parents must teach kids to read a map, teach them how to talk to strangers so they can ask for help or directions, teach them how to travel by bus or subway, teach them how to purchase something at a store, and many other necessary life skills.
+Free-range parenting, as Skenazy points out on her website, does not mean an uninvolved parent.
+On the parent’s part, it takes time to practice free-range parenting because you have to teach your kids the skills needed to be independent.
+Parents must teach their kids to read a map, communicate with others so they can ask for help or directions, how to travel by bus or subway, how to purchase something at a store, and many other necessary life skills.

 The loss of basic life skills is part of what free-range parents say they are trying to prevent, along with loss of independence and confidence brought about by 1) fear, or 2) unwillingness to allow our kids to fail.

-Many people object to free-range parenting, believing it puts our kids in too much danger.
-It isn’t the same world it used to be.
-And many of the laws around the country, intended to protect children, can punish free-range parents.
+On the flip side, many people object to free-range parenting, saying we don’t live in the same world we used to, and that it puts kids in too much danger.
+Additionally, many laws around the country, intended to protect children, can punish free-range parents.